 I didn’t write much fiction for several years, while working full-time and starting a family.

 I wrote my first story for children in 2003, and I was rejected for several years before I got the hang of it.
 My first children’s novel, Walking Backward, was published by Orca in 2009, to critical acclaim.
 My first picture book, unfortunately titled My Cat Isis, illustrated by Virginie Egger, was published by Kids Can Press in 2011, and is now out of print.
-My teen novel, All Good Children (Orca), and my middle-grade comedy, 26 Tips for Surviving Grade 6 (Lorimer), both won multiple awards, and its follow-up companion novel, 28 Tricks for a Fearless Grade 6 (Lorimer), was nominated for a Diamond Willow.
+My teen novel, All Good Children (Orca), and my middle-grade comedy, 26 Tips for Surviving Grade 6 (Lorimer), both won multiple awards.
+My most recent middle-grade novel, 28 Tricks for a Fearless Grade 6 (Lorimer), was nominated for a Diamond Willow.
 (See my Books page for more details.)

 I am currently working on a new teen novel, thanks to the financial assistance of the Canada Council for the Arts.